ANIMAL RIGHTS FAQS

 enfranchising species with rights, on what occasions civil disobedience

-may be appropriate, etc. However, these areas of potential disagreement do
+may be appropriate, etc. However, these areas of potential disagreement

 not negate the abiding principles that join us: compassion and concern